LuShenJ/PyEMILI/manual/Intro.md

 >**First column** is the observed wavelength.
 >**Second column** is the line flux relative to $\mathrm{H}_\beta$.
->**On the right side of the vertical bar** are candidates with A ranking, or candidates whose multiplet member is ranked as A in other observed line.
+>**On the right side of the vertical bar** are candidates with A ranking, or candidates whose multiplet member is ranked as A in other observed lines.